 Mid-Range

-With a mid-range travel budget, more accommodations options open up.
+With a mid-range travel budget, more accommodation options open up.
 Most of the top Munich hotels fall into this price range, especially when you start looking at the most central districts.

-Expect most of the best mid-range hotels in Munich to stretch between $110 and $180 per night.
+Expect most of the recommended mid-range hotels in Munich to stretch between $110 and $180 per night.

 Hotel Bayer’s